 Transfer credits may be applied to up to two non-ABAI Verified Course Sequence (VCS) courses, as appropriate and determined by the Program Director.
 In certain circumstances, transfer credits may be applied to up to two ABAI VCS courses, which are ABA 500, 501, 600, 601, 602, 603, and 604.
 No more than two transfer courses (six credits) total may be applied to the MA in ABA or CAGS in ABA.
 Students who wish to apply for transfer credits need to complete at least one full semester in the ABA program with a semester GPA of 3.0.
 Students should submit a written request (e-mail or letter) to the Program Director, a course syllabus, and an official transcript indicating the transfer courses.
-Students who wish to apply for transfer credit for a VCS course should also submit a copy of the transfer credit for VCS courses cannot be granted for courses whose content verification is not the same as that for the counterpart course in Assumption's ABA program.
+Students who wish to apply for transfer credit for a VCS course should also submit a copy of the transfer course's ABAI (or BACB) course content verification form from the time that the course was taken.
+Transfer credit for VCS courses cannot be granted for courses whose content verification is not the same as that for the counterpart course in Assumption's ABA program.